-Enrollment for the 2017 school year at Pagosa Peak Open School continues for grades 2-4.
-Kindergarten and 1st Grade are currently fully enrolled; students can be added to the waiting list for those grades.
+Enrollment for the 2017 school year at Pagosa Peak Open School continues for grades 3-4.
+Kindergarten and 1st Grade and 2nd Grades are currently fully enrolled; students can be added to the waiting list for those grades.

 Pagosa Peak Open School welcomes all students and recognizing diversity as a virtue.
 PPOS prohibits discrimination on the basis of race, creed, color, sex, national origin, religion, sexual orientation, ancestry, disability or need for special education services.
 This enrollment policy is designed to meet the requirements of C.R.S. §22-30.5-104(3), ensuring access to the school for all, from academically low-achieving students to exceptional students, and including students with special needs.
 This enrollment policy is also meant to comply with federal guidelines for receiving federal startup funding.

 After Year One, currently enrolled students will have priority for enrollment the following year.
 Beginning in January, parents, guardians, or legal custodians of students currently attending the must declare their intentions to return to the school in the next academic school year.
 This website will post a reminder to parents/legal guardians of the need to return intent to re-enroll forms, along with the forms and the final day that intent to re-enroll forms will be accepted.
 It will be the parent’s/legal guardian’s responsibility to return intent to re-enroll forms by the last business day in February.
 On the first business day of March, the School Director or designee will determine the number of spaces available for new students in each grade level for the upcoming school year.
 If there are more applicants for positions than available spots, the School Director will hold a lottery.
 Priority for available Kindergarten through eighth grade spots will be allocated to the following groups:

 - Children of Founding Families, defined as: Children of current Board Members whose families who have completed at least 200 hours of volunteerism for the school by January 2017.